sigscale/tsung/README.markdown

 ### Timing
 The [`<thinktime>`](http://tsung.erlang-projects.org/user_manual/conf-sessions.html#thinktimes)
-element is normally used in Tsung to space client sessions however since with RADIUS sessions are long lived the `<radius>` element supports attributes to control request timing.
+element is normally used in Tsung to pace client sessions however since with RADIUS sessions are long lived the `<radius>` element supports attributes to control request timing.
 In the example below a random 50-200ms delay between requests will be used: